fengsp/plan/README.rst

 Plan
 ====

-Plan is a Python package for writing and deploying cron jobs with a clear and beautiful syntax.
-Plan will convert Python-style configuration to cron syntax.
+Plan is a Python package for writing and deploying cron jobs.
+Plan will convert Python code to cron syntax.

 Installation
 ------------